mariuspc/pbi-purview-glossary/README.md

 **Option 3** Using the [Purview API](https://docs.microsoft.com/en-us/rest/api/purview/catalogdataplane/glossary/list-glossary-terms)

-## Enhance the Power BI semanting model
+## Enhance the Power BI semantic model

-In this section I will enhance the Power BI semanting model by updating the measure descriptions with the term descripions form Azure Purview.
+In this section I will enhance the Power BI semantic model by updating the measure descriptions with the term descripions form Azure Purview.

-First I will open the PBIX file containig the model I wish to enhance.
+First I will open the PBIX file containing the model I wish to enhance.
 Next, I need to start Tabular Editor, which I can do from the External Tools menu of Power BI Desktop.

 ![Start Tabular Editor](images/tabular_editor_1.png)